BiCU-CCRI/Best_practices/coding_and_review/repository_structure.md

 #### Databases

-- Use the same directory structure as in [Reference Structure](#reference-structure)
+- Use the same directory structure as in [References Structure](#references-structure)

 ### Docker/Apptainer Images